testcontainers/testcontainers-java/docs/quickstart/junit_4_quickstart.md

 <!--/codeinclude-->

 The `@Rule` annotation tells JUnit to notify this field about various events in the test lifecycle.
-In this case, our rule object is a Testcontainers `GenericContainer`, configured to use a recent Redis image from Docker Hub, and configured to expose a port.
+In this case, our rule object is a Testcontainers `GenericContainer`, configured to use a specific Redis image from Docker Hub, and configured to expose a port.

 If we run our test as-is, then regardless of the actual test outcome, we'll see logs showing us that Testcontainers: